 As far as their jackets go, for winter wear you’ll have a selection of:

-These would be your basic winter jacket for milder cold temperatures or to layer with a heavier jacket.
+These would be your basic winter jacket for milder extreme cold temperatures or to layer with a heavier jacket.
 All Canada Goose jackets have at least a 675 fill, including the models in their Lightweight Down line.
 There are a total of 18 jackets – including standard zip ups and models with hoodies.
-Pricing ranges from $495 to $775.
+You can find a price tag between ranges from $495 to $775.

 Coming in at $495 is the Brookvale Jacket.
 It comes with an 82% recommendation rating from customers and has a Thermal Experience Index (TEI) rating of 30F/5F.
-The HyBridge Perren Jacket retails for $775 and is more suitable for outdoor sport or active use.
-It has the same 30F/5F TEI rating as the Brookvale, but a higher 800 fill power.
+The HyBridge Perren Jacket retails for $775 and is more suitable for polar expeditions, outdoor sport or active use.
+It has the same 30F/5F TEI rating as the Brookvale, but a higher 800 fill power to keep you cozy.

-The Bomber category is a bit more stylish in design.
-Don’t let this fool you into thinking they are less capable however.
-There are 7 different jackets in the Bomber line – including 2 traditional zip up bomber jackets, 3 parkas, and 2 classic fur-hood bombers.
+The Bomber category is a bit more stylish and less bulky in design.
+Don’t let this fool you into thinking they are less capable, however.
+There are 7 different jackets in the Bomber line – including 2 traditional zip up bomber jackets, 3 parkas, and 2 classic real fur hood bombers.
 Pricing ranges from $395 to $925.

-The $395 Faber Bomber has a vintage look to it, but performs as a lighter weight version of their renowned Chilliwack Parka.
-This model is windproof, super water-resistant, and exceptionally durable.
+The $395 Faber Bomber has a vintage look to it, but performs as a breathable lighter weight version of their renowned Chilliwack Parka.
+This model is windproof, perfect for cold air, super water resistant, and exceptionally durable.
 Its TEI rating is 40F/25F.
-For a real investment you can opt for the Wyndham Parka, a $925 parka that has the appeal of the classic Bomber jacket.
-The TEI rating is 15F/-5F, making it a fashionable but seriously warm jacket option.
+For a real investment and higher quality, you can opt for the Wyndham Parka, with a $925 price tag parka that has the appeal of the classic Bomber jacket.
+The TEI rating is 15F/-5F, making it a fashionable but seriously warm and cozy jacket option.

 When absolute warmth and protection from the elements are the primary concerns, you can’t go wrong with the jackets in the Parka category.
 Canada Goose has a total of 25 different models in their Parka category – including 2 jackets, 1 coat, and 22 true parkas.
 Pricing here starts high, at $775, and goes all the way to $1,550.